nomomon/nomomon/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=nomomon.nomomon)

 ## Hi there 👋
 I'm Mansur, **Machine Learning Engineer**.
-I develop ML models and deploy them to PWA like apps.
+I develop ML models and deploy them to PWAs.
+I like to find and make interesting applications of existing machine learning models.
 Right now, I am getting a BSc Degree in Artificial Intelligence at the University of Groningen.

 I perform magic tricks for over 8 years.
 I like binge watching anime.